Home » Working at RISD » Employee Resources » Performance Management for Staff » End-of-Year Conversations

 For Managers

 Prepare for the end-of-year conversation by considering the same body of work.
 Take into account expectations, accomplishments and obstacles, as well as how employees demonstrate RISD’s competencies in their work.
-To enhance the quality and content of your conversations, consider collecting feedback from peers and colleagues who the employee has worked with closely throughout the year.

 End-of-Year Conversation Guide